sebastienpeek/code-challenge/README.md

 On an incorrect answer, the MainViewController will show a results view.
 This is using UserDefaults to save the highest score and display it, as well as there last games score.
 The user can then restart the game from here.

+#### RESTful Component

+Under `Modules -> API` you will find the overall arching `OTApiManager` which utilizes Alamofire to handle requests that are passed via managers.

+#### Managers

+I believe that managers for individual collections of actions that are handled should be specced out separately.
+This allows the testing of these components with ease.

+You will find a single manager in this project, the `QuestionManager` which has a single function (`get(with params: GenericDictionary, @escaping ApiManagerCompletionHandler)`) which utilizes a router to build up the request and then handles the success and error response.

+On success, this function is defensive in getting the data it is required, it then builds up an array of `Question` models and returns the success and array to the completion handler.

+#### Routers

+Routers are merely a way of having finite control over a single or multiple API requests.
+I lean to the favor that one router should be used for each manager.
+This keeps code clean and concise.

+The `QuestionRouter` is an `enum` that is a subclass of a `URLRequestConvertible` provided to us by Alamofire.
+Here we can set, depending on the case, the method and path required as well as any other components within the `asURLRequest()` function.

 ### Setup Local

 My implementation of this requires the use of CocoaPods to allow the utilization of Alamofire.
 CocoaPods should never be included in a repository as it creates overhead within the repository and will most often than not hurt the teams productivity due to conflicts.